-- If reductant comes in contact with the skin: Wash with soap and plenty of water. - If reductant splashes in the eyes: Rinse immediately using an eye bath and then seek medical attention. - Change out of clothes which have spills on.
+- If reductant comes in contact with the skin: Wash with soap and plenty of water. - If reductant splashes in the eyes: Rinse immediately using an eye bath and then seek medical attention. - Change clothes if they have been spilled on.